anshul-2010/BT3041_Term_Project_2024/README.md

-# OSF Single-Cell RNA-Sequencing Analysis
+# A Multimodal Approach: Integrating scRNA-seq Analysis with Supervised Learning for OSF Biomarker Classification

 This repository provides a comprehensive analysis of single-cell RNA-sequencing (scRNA-seq) data from Oral Submucous Fibrosis (OSF) tissue samples.
 The project delves into the cellular heterogeneity of OSF, aiming to: